 Art & Design

 At St Joseph’s we aim to offer a rich art and design curriculum that reflects our diverse community to inspire our children to be creative, engaged and challenged.
-Using our themes from Cornerstones as a basis, we endeavour for our children to experience a range of art and design projects that link with their topic, equipping them with the knowledge and skills to experiment, invent and create their own final pieces of work.
+We endeavour for our children to experience a range of art and design projects that link with their topic, equipping them with the knowledge and skills to experiment, invent and create their own final pieces of work.
 Our art curriculum ensures that children have access to a wide range of creative experiences and media.
 Children will have the opportunity to develop skills progressively across the school, encouraging them to think critically and develop their understanding of art and design.
 Each year group will also study the work of a carefully selected Artist linked to their theme.
 Across KS2, children will learn how to use sketch books to record and develop their observational skills.
 Children learn about all aspects of the design process in this skills-based curriculum, and understand that products and materials have a range of properties and purposes.
 We aim for our children to know and appreciate how art and design both reflect and shape our history, and contribute to our culture and creativity as a nation.

 Our general principles for art and design: